arangodb/docs/3.6/aql/operations-upsert.md

 Limitations
 -----------

-- The lookup and the insert/update/replace parts are executed non-atomically.
-  That means if multiple UPSERT queries run concurrently, they may all determine that the target document does not exist and then create it multiple times!
+- The lookup and the insert/update/replace parts are executed one after another, such that other operations in other threads can happen in between.
+This means if multiple UPSERT queries run concurrently, they may all determine that the target document does not exist and then create it multiple times!

-  Note that due to the non-atomicity of the lookup and insert/update/replace, even with a unique index there may be duplicate key errors or conflicts.
+  Note that due to the this gap between the lookup and insert/update/replace, even with a unique index there may be duplicate key errors or conflicts.
   But if they occur, the application/client code can execute the same query again.